not-empty/druid-exporter/README.md

 docker build --platform=linux/amd64 --target prod -t druid-exporter -f docker/prod/Dockerfile .
 ```

-> Info: We recommend using Docker BuildKit for better build performance
+> ⚠️ We recommend using Docker BuildKit for better build performance

 After executing the command, a docker image called ```druid-exporter``` will be created which will only contain the Docker Exporter project which will be available on **port 7080**